DripEmail/slate/source/includes/shopper_activity/_cart_activity.md

           <tbody>
             <tr>
               <td><code>product_id</code></td>
-              <td>Optional.
+              <td>Required.
 A unique identifier for the product from the <code>provider</code>.
-              We recommend using this field whenever possible to allow for product level segmentation.
               (Note: This field is used by segmentation.)</td>
             </tr>
             <tr>
               <td><code>product_variant_id</code></td>
-              <td>Optional.
+              <td>Required.
 If applicable, a unique identifier for the specific product variant from the <code>provider</code>.
 For example, a t-shirt may have one product_id, but several product_variant_ids for sizes and colors.
 If a product does not have multiple variants and you do not have a variant identifier in your system, repeat the product_id here.
 (Note: this field is used by segmentation.)</td>
             </tr>
             <tr>
               <td><code>sku</code></td>